scriptPilot/app-framework/docs/data-object.md

 <br />

-App Framework provides a global data object for common used data or settings.
+App Framework provides a global persistent data object for common used data or settings.

 The data object will be restored on each application reload and is accessible in any Vue hook `created` or later.